m-ender/retina/README.md

 # Retina

 Retina is a regex-based recreational programming language.
-Its main feature is taking some text via standard input and repeatedly applying regex operations to it (e.g. matching, splitting, and most of all replacing).
-Under the hood, it uses .NET's regex engine, which means that both the .NET flavour and the ECMAScript flavour are available.
+Every program works by reading a (finite) string from standard input, transforming it via a series of regex operations (e.g. counting matches, filtering lines, and most of all substituting).
+Retina was built on top of [.NET's regex engine](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions), but provides its own, more powerful substitution syntax.

-Retina was mainly developed for [Code golf](https://en.wikipedia.org/wiki/Code_golf) which may explain its very terse configuration syntax and some weird design decisions.
+Retina was mainly developed for [code golf](https://en.wikipedia.org/wiki/Code_golf) which may explain its very terse configuration syntax and some weird design decisions.

 ## Running Retina

+The easiest way to try out Retina is to use it right in your browser at [Try It Online!](https://tio.run/#retina1)

 There is an up-to-date .NET binary of Retina in the root directory of the repository.
 Alternatively, you can build it yourself from the C# sources.
 The code requires .NET 4.5.
 I do not regularly test Retina with Mono, but previous versions have worked without problems.